Skip to main content

 • Margaret Thatcher, Britain’s first woman Prime Minister, won three successive general elections and occupied 10 Downing Street (between 1979 and 1990) for longer than any other politician in twentieth-century Britain.
 She divided popular opinion, domestically and internationally, and her historical significance is yet to be determined.
 What exactly was Thatcherism, and why is Margaret Thatcher's legacy still so controversial and contested?
 How far did Thatcherism succeed in its objectives, especially considering Margaret Thatcher’s pledge to ‘change Britain from a dependent to a self-reliant society’?

-• From the Restoration of Charles II to the ‘Regency’ period under George IV, this module examines how men and women’s perceptions of themselves were moulded by their families and wider society, and the extent to which their experiences were determined by gendered perceptions of sexual, racial, and class differences.
-Students will have the opportunity to engage with a wide range of printed and digital primary sources and learn to present their work through a variety of mediums to academic and wider public audiences.
+• Beginning with the Restoration of Charles II and ending in the ‘Regency’ period during the reign of George IV, this module examines how men and women’s perceptions of themselves were moulded by their families and wider society, and the extent to which their experiences were determined by gendered perceptions of sexual, racial, and class differences.
+Much of the module focuses on areas where criminal, ecclesiastical or civil laws shaped (or were shaped by) dominant ideas about gender differences.
+Among the many topics covered, it explores aspects of male and female sexuality, experiences of marriage and separation, of family life and adolescence; gendered concepts of sin, crime, and juvenile delinquency; the pleasures and perils of new forms of shopping, fashion and entertainment, and the working lives of businesswomen, actresses, prostitutes and male-midwives.
+Students have the opportunity to engage with a wide range of printed and digital primary sources and learn to present their work through a variety of mediums to academic and wider public audiences.

 • This module introduces students to the ways in which the ancients increased knowledge, both through geographical expansion and through technological advance.
 Students explore the reasons why ancient Greeks and Romans made contact with other peoples and how they described distant lands, both real and fictional.
 The technological inventions of antiquity are likewise examined, from military equipment such as burning mirrors and catapults to everyday gadgets such as vending machines and robots or the Antikythera mechanism, a complex analogue computer to calculate calendar dates.